 “Ultraprocessed foods drag diet quality down, and thus their concentration in the diet is an indicator of poor diet quality in most cases,” Katz said.
 “Atypical as it seems, apparently some of the participants managed it.
 And when diet quality was high, the observed association between ultraprocessed foods and brain function abated.”

-The study followed over 10,000 Brazilians for up to 10 years.
+The study, presented Monday at the 2022 Alzheimer’s Association International Conference in San Diego, followed over 10,000 Brazilians for up to 10 years.
 Just over half of the study participants were women, White or college educated, while the average age was 51.

-Cognitive testing, which included immediate and delayed word recall, word recognition and verbal fluency, was performed at the beginning and end of the study, and participants were asked about their diet.
+Cognitive testing, which included immediate and delayed word recall, word recognition and verbal fluency were performed at the beginning and end of the study, and participants were asked about their diet.

 “In Brazil, ultraprocessed foods make up 25% to 30% of total calorie intake.
-We have McDonald’s, Burger King, and we eat a lot of chocolate and white bread.
-It’s not very different, unfortunately, from many other Western countries,” coauthor Dr. Claudia Suemoto, an assistant professor in the division of geriatrics at the University of São Paulo Medical School, told CNN when the study abstract was released in August.
+We have McDonald’s, Burger King and we eat a lot of chocolate and white bread.
+It’s not very different, unfortunately, from many other Western countries,” said coauthor Dr. Claudia Suemoto, an assistant professor in the division of geriatrics at the University of São Paulo Medical School.

 “Fifty-eight percent of the calories consumed by United States citizens, 56.8% of the calories consumed by British citizens, and 48% of the calories consumed by Canadians come from ultraprocessed foods,” Suemoto said.